ben-martin1/currency-conversion-microservice/readme.md

-to run, install express and cors:
+To run, install express and cors:

 npm install express

 npm install cors (possible to skip if just opening index.html)

-then run index.js:
+Then run index.js:

 npm run index.js

-then test it, you have two choices:

-   1) run index.html on the specified host as defined by origin in app.use(cors)
+Then to test it, run index.html on the specified host as defined by origin in app.use(cors)

-   2) just open index.html

-if you just want to test the sample call just by opening index.html, you likely don't need cors, but i was running into issues without it while making api calls from a react-hosted app
+The request will print in the terminal running index.js, and the output will log in the web browser making the call.
+It will also be returned by the script calling the API.